KDE/documentation-docs-krita-org/untranslatable_pages/building/build_krita_for_android.rst

 .. note::

-    Next time you enter the environment, you just neet to perform the latest environment set up using ``source ./env``.
+    Next time you enter the environment, you just need to perform the latest environment set up using ``source ./env``.
 It will activate all your manual configurations as well, like Python's ``venv``, ``KDECI_ANDROID_SDK_ROOT`` and ``KDECI_ANDROID_ABI``.